|

 Fish oil boosts muscle growth in elderly

-Give elderly people 4 g of a pharmaceutical fish oil preparation every day for 8 weeks and their muscle tissue grows 2.4 times faster, if their blood contains high levels of glucose and amino acids.
+Give elderly people 4 g of a pharmaceutical fish oil preparation every day for 8 weeks and their muscle tissue grows faster, if their blood contains high levels of glucose and amino acids.
 Researchers at Washington University write about this in a study that will appear soon in the American Journal of Clinical Nutrition.

 The elderly subjects were given a daily dose of Lovaza that was equivalent to 1.86 g EPA and 1.5 g DHA.